typedb/typedb/docs/pages/academy/2-GRAQL/3-insert-delete-queries.md

 ## Adding relationships
 So we have added Grakn to our knowledge graph.
 Actually we have added two copies of it, but we will take care of it later.
-Our "Grakn" companies, though are quite alone in the graph, so we do not know much about them.
-How can we add into the knowledge graph, for example the information that Grakn is in the UK?
-The company is there, the country is there, we know that the relation type is call `located-in` because we have used it before, but how can we connect the two?
+Our "Grakn" companies are quite alone in the graph.
+We do not know much about them.
+How can we tell the knowledge graph, that Grakn is located in the UK?
+The company is there, the country is there, we know that the relation type is called `located-in` because we have used it before, but how can establish the connection?

 Well that is what the `match` part of the query is for: to apply our insert action to something that is already in the knowledge graph.
 It looks like this: